Non-equilibrium dynamics of bacterial colonies -- growth, active fluctuations, segregation, adhesion, and invasion: Abstract

 \section{Abstract}

-Colonies of bacterial cells endowed with a pili-based self-propulsion machinery represent an ideal system for studying how active adhesion forces, mediated by dynamic, bond-like interactions, affect structure and dynamics of many-particle systems.
-We introduce a molecular-dynamics-simulation-based approach to study \textit{Neisseria gonorrhoeae} colonies.
+Colonies of bacteria endowed with a pili-based self-propulsion machinery are ideal models for investigating the structure and dynamics of active many-particle systems.
+We study \textit{Neisseria gonorrhoeae} colonies with a molecular-dynamics-based approach.
 A generic, adaptable simulation method for particle systems with fluctuating bond-like interactions is devised.
 The simulations are employed to investigate growth of bacterial colonies and the dependence of the colony structure on cell-cell interactions.
-In colonies consisting only of wild-type cells, active pilus retraction is found to enhance local ordering.
-For mixed colonies consisting of different types of cells, the simulations show a segregation depending on the pili-mediated interactions among different cells.
-Both results are in good qualitative agreement with experimental observations.
-By representing an experimental setup \textit{in silico}, we study the power-spectral density of colony-shape fluctuations and the fluctuation-response relation.
-Simulations predict a strong violation of the equilibrium fluctuation-response relation across the measurable frequency range.
-Furthermore, we show that active force generation enables colonies to spread on adhesive surfaces and to invade narrow channels.
-Our work presents a foundation for quantitative studies of the physics of many-particle systems with active adhesion forces in complex geometries.
+In colonies, pilus retraction enhances local ordering.
+For colonies consisting of different types of cells, the simulations show a segregation depending on the pili-mediated interactions among different cells.
+These results agree with experimental observations.
+Next, we quantify the power-spectral density of colony-shape fluctuations \textit{in silico}.
+Simulations predict a strong violation of the equilibrium fluctuation-response relation.
+Furthermore, we show that active force generation enables colonies to spread on surfaces and to invade narrow channels.
+The methodology can serve as a foundation for future studies of active many-particle systems at boundaries with complex shape.